 Apprenticeships and University

-Worried that you can’t go to University if you do an Apprenticeship?
-Think again!
-Did you know that 19% of Advanced (Level 3) Apprentices progress to higher education, either through a higher level Apprenticeship (Level 4, 5, 6 or 7) or through a traditional University degree which can be sponsored by their employer.
+Did you know that 19% of Advanced (Level 3) apprentices progress on to Higher Education, either through a higher level Apprenticeship (Level 4, 5, 6 or 7) or through a traditional University degree which can be sponsored by their employer.
 This gives Apprentices the job security that normal graduates do not have, and means that you can start on the route to your dream job now!

 A recent Office of National Statistics survey (Graduates in the UK Labour Market 2013) stated that: